ocornut/imgui/.github/CONTRIBUTING.md

 ## How to create an Pull Request

 - If you are adding a feature, please explain the context of the change: what do you need the feature for?
+- Try to attach screenshots to clarify the context and demonstrate the feature at a glance.
 - Make sure you create a branch for the pull request.
 In Git, 1 PR is associated to 1 branch.
 If you keep pushing to the same branch after you submitted the PR, your new commits will appear in the PR.